d2s/Documentation/docs/UserConfiguration.md

 Index of [RsyncOSX documentation](https://rsyncosx.github.io/Documentation/).

 There are only a few parameters to choose in user configuration.
-The three parameters are:
+The parameters are:

  - another version of rsync
  	- any version of rsync should work, but only _rsync  version 3.1.2  protocol version 31_ and _rsync  version 2.6.9  protocol version 29_ is tested and verified.